Hangman's Gap

 Hence the water tanker.

-He hadn’t experienced the Queensland heat before, but knew that the traditional torrential rains in the summer months were becoming rarer, and that the winters often meant the dams were dry.
+He hadn’t experienced the Queensland heat before, but knew that the traditional torrential rains in these summer months were becoming rarer, and that the winters often meant the dams were dry.

 He had seen the photographs from further out west of here as well – the dehydrated skin hanging off dead cattle that had wandered for kilometres in search of fresh water, the deserted homesteads that families could no longer afford to keep, or had no wish to keep.
 And he had read the reports of suicide after suicide as farmers grew more and more desperate.